moq-wg/catalog-format/draft-wilaw-moq-catalogformat.md

 ### Selection parameters {#selectionparameters}
 An object holding a series of name/value pairs which a subscriber can use to select tracks for subscription.
 If present, the selection parameters object MUST NOT be empty.
 Any selection parameters declared at the root level are inherited by all tracks.
 A selection parameters object may exist at both the root and track level.
 Any declaration of a selection parameter at the track level overrides the inherited root value.

+### Dependencies {#dependencies}
+Certain tracks may depend on other tracks for decoding.
+Dependencies holds an array of track names {{trackname}} on which the current track is dependent.
+Since only the track name is signaled, the namespace of the dependencies is assumed to match that of the track declaring the dependencies.

+### Temporal ID {#temporalid}
+A number identifying the temporal layer/sub-layer encoding of the track, starting with 0 for the base layer, and increasing with higher temporal fidelity.

+### Spatial ID {#spatialid}
+A number identifying the spatial layer encoding of the track, starting with 0 for the base layer, and increasing with higher fidelity.

 ### Codec {#codec}
 A string defining the codec used to encode the track.